mlochbaum/BQN/doc/compose.md

 DrawComp ≍"∘○"
 -->

 Atop and Over are 2-modifiers that extend the idea of "apply this, then that" in two different ways.
-They're modelled after the mathematical notation f∘g to compose two functions, and both do the same thing when there's one argument: `F∘G x` or `F○G x` is `F G x`.
+They're modelled after the mathematical notation f∘g to compose two functions, and both do the same thing when there's one argument: either `F∘G x` or `F○G x` is `F G x`.

 | `Cmp` | `Cmp 𝕩` | `𝕨 Cmp 𝕩`      | Unified     | On list
 |-------|---------|:--------------:|:-----------:|:-------: